 ST. ROKAS CHAPEL

 St. Rokas Chapel was built in the first half of 19th century.
 In 2001, the chapel was restored.
 During the restoration of the burial crypt, the remains of 9 coffins, and burial tables with surnames were found.
 These days you can find Crucifixion sculpture of the 17th century hanging in the altar part in the chapel.

-From the 18th century St. Rokas feast has become the biggest festival of the parish and nowadays it brings crowds to annual celebrations.
+From the 18th century the St Rokas feast has become the biggest festival of the parish and nowadays it brings crowds of people to annual celebrations.

 3D reconstruction of the first Kražiai parish church: